maxhumber/gif/README.md

-If you have a kick ass animation that you think should be in the Gallery, submit a PR!
+If you have a dope ass animation that you think should be in the Gallery, submit a PR!